 PARK WATCH Article December 2021 |

-The deeply flawed draft ‘heritage’ horse plan from NSW is a burden for feral horse management in Victoria, Campaigner Phil Ingamells writes.
+The deeply flawed draft ‘heritage’ horse plan from NSW is a burden for feral horse management in Victoria, Nature Campaigner Phil Ingamells writes.

 As long ago as 1986, the environment ministers of Victoria, NSW, the ACT and the federal government put their signatures to a Memorandum of Understanding that would improve conservation management across Australia’s alpine region national parks for decades to come.

 Still current (though now signed by the heads of the park management agencies), the MOU promises to achieve “excellence in conservation management … through an active program of cross-border cooperation”.